DRMALEK/Software-Landscape-Analysis/README.md

 # Software-Landscape-Analysis

-A Global Analysis of Software Companies all Over the World; this project an AI started, but right, require you the human to edit and fact check yet :)
+A Global Analysis of Software Companies all Over the World.

+This project an AI started, but right, require you the human to edit and fact check yet 🧍🤗🤖

 ## Software Landscape Analysis and Technology Alternatives